BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

   * 9.5 - 24-28: in question, unit tangent vector should be u(t)
   * 9.5 - 31: |a|, because a might be negative.

-* Chapter 9 - Starting from now i don't plan to do all the exercise.
+* Chapter 9 - Not to finish all the exercises.

   * 9,8 - 1, typo in the question
   * 9.9 - 15, curl v is 0

-* Chapter 10 -
+* Chapter 10

   * P421: I = f(1, -1, 7) - f(0, 1, 2) = 1-7 - (0+2) = -8
   * 10.2 - 13, independent, answer missed -1.